Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/On_the_day_create_a_test_repo.md

 -   Display the README `head README.md`
 -   Get some information on its connection to GitHub `git remote show origin`

-### **Make a local change, then commit, and push**
+### **Make a local change, commit, and the push the changes**

-Add a line to README and verify that git notices the change.
+- Add a line to README and verify that git notices the change
-Open the README file with a text editor and add some words like *"I am adding a line in my local copy"*.
+- Open the README file with a text editor and add some words like *"I am adding a line in my local copy"*
-Then go back to your terminal and type the command below:
+Go back to your terminal and type the command below:

 ``` default
 git status